1024pix/renovate-config/README.md

 Choose your `preset` :

+- `default`:
-- `default`: create at most 5 pull request per week, wait for review
+  - create at most 5 pull request per week:
+  - do not merge.
+- `aggressive`:
-- `aggressive`: create pull request as soon as possible, merge if tests pass
+  - create pull request as soon as possible (wait 7 days after a version is published on npm);
+  - create as many pull request as necessary;
+  - merge if tests pass (do not wait for review).

 Create a `renovate.json` file under `.github` folder.